 Public health in the Canary Islands

 In the pharmacies there is also a sufficient supply of the necessary medical aids (gloves, hygiene articles and masks), so that it is not necessary to bring them in your suitcase.
-The cost of the masks had been set by the government at 90 cents per unit as a maximum price.
-You can also find them in some supermarkets.

 Hygiene and food